 One of the reasons for this is that you have specified a date/time for your post in the YAML front matter in the header.

-By setting date in the front matter you can override the date/time assigned to the post in the format
+By setting a date in the front matter, you can override the date/time assigned to the post in the format

-For your post to be processed according to your time zone, you can either add a UTC offset for your time zone for the post in question, or you can specify a time zone in the Jekyll configuration file.
+For your post to be processed according to your time zone, you can either add a UTC offset for your time zone for the post in question or specify a time zone in the Jekyll configuration file.